-Battery backup protection can be provided by equipping the UPS system with Power Xpert 9395 battery cabinets containing sealed lead-acid, maintenance-free batteries.
+Battery backup protection can be provided by equipping the UPS system with up to four Eaton 9395 battery cabinets containing sealed lead-acid, maintenance-free batteries.
+The battery cabinets are available with a 240-cell configuration.
 The cabinets are designed for standalone installation and may be installed adjacent to the UPS or in a separate location.
 The recommended installation location for adjacent battery cabinets is on the right side of the UPS cabinet to allow for future expansion using an external module.

-Consult the Power Expert 9395 Integrated Battery Cabinet (Model 1085 and 1085HR) Installation Manual for specifics on battery cabinet usage with the PowerXpert 9395.
+Consult the Power Xpert 9395 Integrated Battery Cabinet (Model 1085 and 1085HR) Installation Manual for specifics on battery cabinet usage with the PowerXpert 9395.